graalvm/workshops/vscode-tools-for-micronaut/README.md

 ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)
 ```
-# This is where you will need to do something
+# This is where you will need to do something.
 ```

 ## Lab Prerequisites